Sayings of Jesus: “Hate Your Family”!

 Firstly, this is a one-off verse.

 It is bad practice to build a theology on any one-off verse, not least when it appears to be antithetical to the rest of Scripture; in this case, to everything else Jesus had to say.
-There is no other instance in the Gospels of Jesus saying he hated anyone or that we should hate anyone.
+There is no other instance in the Gospels of Jesus saying he hated anyone or that we should hate anyone (not even enemies).
 One-off verses tend by nature to be obscure and hence, liable to misreading.
-Not to mention, there’s no evidence of Jesus hating his own family.

-Always remember—Word of God as it may be—it’s passed (in this case) from Aramaic memories, into written Greek, through multiple copied manuscripts, then through many centuries of evolving English, in some cases via Latin, into our contemporary English versions.
+Always remember—Word of God as it may be—it’s passed (in this case) from Aramaic memories, into written Greek, through multiple copied manuscripts, in some cases via Latin, then through many centuries of evolving English, into contemporary English.
 That’s quite a journey.

 Then we’ve got genre considerations.